Jsyro/bc-vcpedia/applications/application-bc-correction.md

 Once the requested information has been sent to the verifier, the verifier must confirm:
 -	The Member Status is Practising
 -	The Member Status Code is PRAC
--	The photo ID matches the Holder.
+-	The Picture matches the Holder.
 -	The Given Names and Family Name from the Person credential matches the Given Name and Surname of the Member card.

 ### 2.3.5 Verification of a Holder with name mismatch